bigfix/developer.bigfix.com/site/pages/action-script/reference/execution/override.md

 	 <li>You can specify the option `password` as follows:
 	 <ul>
             <li>`password=required` if specified, a Take Action Dialog requiring to enter the user's password is displayed on the Console.
 That password is then passed to the agent as a SecureParameter.
 	    <p><b>Note:</b> Only one password can be passed to the action using the override command.
 An action with more than one override command, with different users specified, fails unless the specified users use the same password.
-To bypass this constraint, you might want to create different Fixlets or tasks, each one with an action containing one of the override commands to run, and include them in a baseline.</p></li>
+To bypass this constraint, you might want to create different Fixlets or tasks, each one with an action containing one of the override commands to run.</p></li>
             <li>`password=impersonate` if the agent must search for a session running with the user specified in the `user` option, and run the command in that session.</li>
 	    <li>`password=system` to run the command the with the Local System account and without an user context.
 The command requires the specified user to be logged on when the `override` runs on the system.
 Any UI will be displayed in the session of the specified user.
 	    <p><b>Note:</b> Use the `asadmin` option if you want the command to write to *HKEY_CURRENT_USER* registry hive.</p>